HOW CAN I SUPPORT STUDENT WELL-BEING?

 In Spring 2020, when Duke suddenly switched to online instruction, students faced several issues.
 Some were stuck away from home, staying with friends or relatives, or with no social support.
 Others had living situations not conducive to study or academic work, such as lack of internet access, no private space to study, family care responsibilities, food insecurity or other factors.
 Students — particularly students of color — faced added stresses of protests and recent political turmoil, and international students dealt with uncertainties about travel restrictions, visas and how changing government policies would impact their ability to continue their college careers.
 There is a great deal of uncertainty from week-to-week or even day-to-day as conditions change not only at Duke, but in our national and local communities, and this uncertainty adds another layer of stress.

 A survey of students at Duke mirrored national studies on experiences of college students around the country — they reported uncertainty about the future, difficult financial situations and depression and anxiety.
-Faculty at many institutions have heard from students who are approaching the fall term already stressed and exhausted (examples here and in this Twitter thread, also noted in this 8/4/2020 Duke Chronicle article).
+Faculty at many institutions have heard from students who are approaching the fall term already stressed and exhausted (examples here and in this Twitter thread).
 As noted by Amanda Starling Gould, Senior Program Coordinator for Educational Programs & Digital Humanities at the Franklin Humanities Institute and Co-Director of Story+:

 “Our students are…in a state of reduced mental health.
 They are coming to us tired,…lonely, scared, frustrated, angry and potentially grieving because of the pandemic and the recent protests and the state of the world (not simply because they are required to do courses online), and we need to keep this at the forefront of our minds when we are designing and teaching our courses.
 We aren’t necessarily teaching happy, excited, content and connected students.
 Learning theory tells us a great deal about how anxious, traumatized, grieving bodies learn and find motivation.
 As instructors, we must: